Elizabeth Gaskell: Married life and writing career

 In early 1850 Gaskell wrote to Charles Dickens asking for advice about assisting a girl named Pasley whom she had visited in prison.
 Pasley provided her with a model for the title character of Ruth in 1853.
 Lizzie Leigh was published in March and April 1850, in the first numbers of Dickens's journal Household Words, in which many of her works were to be published, including Cranford and North and South, her novella My Lady Ludlow, and short stories.

 In June 1855, Patrick Brontë asked Gaskell to write a biography of his daughter Charlotte, and consequently she published The Life of Charlotte Brontë in 1857, a significant development in Gaskell's literary career.
 Her choice to privilege Brontë's private life over her public literary career was unconventional and proved controversial.
 In 1859 Gaskell travelled to Whitby to gather material for Sylvia's Lovers, which was published in 1863.
 Her novella Cousin Phyllis was serialized in The Cornhill Magazine from November 1863 to February 1864.
 The serialization of her last novel, Wives and Daughters, began in August 1864 in The Cornhill.

 She died of a heart attack in 1865, while visiting a house she had purchased in Holybourne, Hampshire.
 Wives and Daughters was published in book form in early 1866, first in the United States and then, ten days later, in Britain.

-Her grave is near the Brook Street Chapel, Knutsford.